JohnD-EE/real-conversations/README.md

 * What will you strive to achieve when you retire from work?
 * What is the best idea yo've ever had?
 * What do you dread the most?
+* What particular kind of suffering can you bear better than most other people?